100 Great Black Britons: Criticism

 Paul Phoenix, of Black Parents in Education, criticised the poll for being inspired by the 100 Greatest Britons poll and copying the idea.
 Phoenix said, "Why do we always have to keep reacting to what other people do?
 We should celebrate our heroes every single day the year and not wait until Black History Month to bring these issues to public attention".
 Sam Walker, of the Black Cultural Archives, responded in support of the 100 Great Black Britons poll, stating that "it doesn't matter whether the poll is a copycat idea; so is Black History Month, which came from America in the late 1980s and has served us well to date".

 The inclusion of Queen Philippa of Hainault on the list was criticised, as historians dispute that she was "black" in any modern sense.
 She was of predominantly European ancestry, with remote Armenian ancestry on her father's side, and Cuman (Turkic/Asian) ancestry on her mother's side.
 A report written by Bishop Walter de Stapledon in c.1319 describes either Philippa (then a child) or one of her sisters as "brown of skin all over", with hair "betwixt blue-black and brown"; but, aside from the confusion over which sister is being described, it is unclear precisely what these terms imply.
 All known portraits appear to show Philippa as white.
 Historian Kathryn Warner concludes that she was "a European woman and emphatically not of African ancestry".

+Similarly, the inclusion of Elizabeth Barrett Browning was challenged, The New York Times singling her out as one of those on the list who "would no doubt have been surprised to hear that they were black".
+Barrett Browning was descended from slave-owning families in Jamaica on both the paternal and maternal sides of her family.
+She once wrote of yearning "to own some purer lineage than that of the blood of the slave!", a comment that has led some to suggest that she "believed that she had African blood"; but Marjorie Stone concludes that the "evidence does not support the speculation", and that Barrett Browning was in fact alluding to "the 'curse' of profiting from the blood of slaves".